The information in this article applies to:

 Terrain Features follow the contours of your terrain and allow you to apply different materials to specific areas of your plan.
 Terrain Features can also be assigned heights relative to the terrain they are drawn on.

-- Select Terrain> Feature> Rectangular Region from the menu, then click and drag in the drawing area to create a rectangular feature region.
+- Select Terrain> Feature> Rectangular Feature from the menu, then click and drag in the drawing area to create a rectangular feature region.

 - Other terrain features, such as driveways and sidewalks, garden beds and ponds can also be created by clicking and dragging.